Remi-Gau/bids_cookbook/README.md

 - a subject folder: `sub-01`
   - with session folder: `ses-mri`
     - with an `anat` folder for the structural MRI data
-    - with an `anat` folder for the functional MRI data
+    - with an `func` folder for the functional MRI data

 By now you should have this.